PicNet/Centazio/src/readme.md

 - Extension methods encourage testing of otherwise private methods so use them
 - Add unit test project as `[assembly: InternalsVisibleTo("<test_project>")]` so that testable code can be marked as internal
+- To disable standard logging during testing edit `GlobalTestSuiteInitialiser.cs` and pass `LogEventLevel.Fatal` to the `LogInitialiser.GetConsoleConfig` initialiser